crystal-lang-tools/vscode-crystal-lang/README.md

 This extension block the amout crystal processes executing in parallel because it doesn't use a language server yet, see [Scry](https://github.com/kofno/scry).

 Commonly crystal takes milliseconds to do something like formatting, but in some projects other features like implementations or completion can take a moment.
-To prevent using too many resources you can set the amount of problems with:
+To prevent using too many resources you can set the amount of processes with:

 ```json
 {